-- 39. The Committee appreciates the considerable efforts of the State party to establish a birth registration system that effectively covers all children throughout the country, including awareness raising campaigns, the adoption of Decree N° 62 of 2004 establishing the national registry system and the setting up of mobile registries in rural or remote areas.
-However, the Committee is concerned by significant discrepancies in birth registration rates between urban and rural areas partly due to the low level of awareness thereof and lack of adequate resources and qualified staff in the registration system. - 40.
-The Committee reiterates its previous recommendation urging that the State party make a priority of the immediate registration of the births of all children, and to promote and facilitate the registration of those children who were not registered at birth, in light of article 7 of the Convention.
-The State party should also continue carrying out awareness campaigns, such as 'All Honduran children have a right to a name and a nationality', targeted to the rural and most remote areas and intensify its efforts to provide adequate human and financial resources to improve the effective functioning of the national registration system with special attention to civil registries located in rural and indigenous areas.
+- 39. The Committee appreciates the considerable efforts of the State party to establish a birth registration system that covers all children throughout the country effectively, including awareness-raising campaigns, the adoption of Decree No. 62 of 2004 establishing the national registry system and the setting up of mobile registries in rural or remote areas.
+However, it is concerned at the significant discrepancies in birth registration rates between urban and rural areas, which are partly due to the low level of awareness thereof and lack of adequate resources and qualified staff in the registration system. - 40.
+The Committee reiterates its previous recommendation urging that the State party make a priority of the immediate registration of the births of all children, and promote and facilitate the registration of those children who were not registered at birth, in the light of article 7 of the Convention.
+The State party should also continue to carry out awareness campaigns, such as "All Honduran children have a right to a name and a nationality", targeted to the rural and most remote areas and intensify its efforts to provide adequate human and financial resources to improve the effective functioning of the national registration system, with special attention to civil registries located in rural and indigenous areas.
 Measures should be also taken to ensure that the data provided to the offices of the civil registry are accurate.